 - Questioning whether the “urgency” of the situation justified dispensing with the usual process of obtaining a wiretap authorization.

-Contact the Criminal Defence Lawyers at Hicks Adams LLP for a Free Consultation
+Contact the Criminal Defence Lawyers at Hicks Adams for a Free Consultation